Accoustium/Accoustium/README.md

-Currently working on associated projects.
+Currently working on random projects.
+I am also planning on making a TIL and Blog for personal growth.

 <table><tr><td valign="top" width="33%">